Everything you need to know about Hong Kong-made face masks

 Latest fitness and health features

-Best heritage trails in Hong Kong
+Best hiking trails for families in Hong Kong

 Spring has officially arrived, which means now's the perfect time to explore the great outdoors.
 So pop your trainers on, slap on some sunscreen, and head out for a family adventure.
 These scenic, kid-friendly hikes are suitable for hikers of all ages.
 RECOMMENDED: For more seasoned hikers or those looking for something more adventurous, why not try one of Hong Kong's top 10 hiking trails, the city's best walks, or head out and explore Hong Kong's secret islands.

 In a city as hectic as Hong Kong, taking the time to find your zen is no easy task.
 But that’s not to say there aren’t places to do just that – the city is filled to the brim with studios and spaces to help Hongkongers get, and stay, mindful.
 From specialised studios like Kita Yoga to gentle, beginner’s sessions at places like Pure Yoga or Iyengar Yoga, the choices are nearly endless.
 Whether you’re a seasoned yogi or new to the practice, with the right intention, there’s a place to practice that’s perfect for you.
 We’ve put together a list of some of the city’s best yoga studios and spaces to help you narrow down your search.
 By Amanda Sheppard RECOMMENDED: Looking for more ways to get fit?
 Check out our guide to the best gyms in Hong Kong or veg out at these meat-free restaurants.

 3 health habits you need to get in J. Lo shape